The Importance of Owning Your Site

 A brand new website for your business is a considerable expense.
-As such, you need to know that you’re spending your hard-earned money wisely.
-When you hire an agency to build your site, you essentially have two options for how they’ll have you pay for it.
+As such, you need to know that you’re spending your hard-earned money wisely when it comes to a site and website ownership.
+When you hire an agency to build your site, you essentially have two options for how they’ll have you pay for it:

 There are pros and cons to each model.
 The monthly payments are going to be a lot smaller than one lump sum for all the developer and designer hours it took to create a custom site.
 However, that also means you will not own the code they produce for you; you’ll essentially be leasing it.

 So, in the subscription model, you might be getting additional services, like ongoing maintenance, but if your relationship with the agency ends, you also lose your site.
-That’s why owning your code is so important.
+That’s why owning your code and understanding website ownership is so important.

 • The content (words, visuals) on your site